Dark mode

 Virtual workout

-This function requires the presence of a colour display (see "Additional"), and quite a large one.
-Such a display shows a “picture” that creates the impression that the athlete is not on a stationary simulator, but is moving along the street, park path, specialized track, etc.; and some models may even provide the ability to connect a larger screen, such as a TV on the wall in front of the machine.
-At the same time, the speed of virtual movement depends on the intensity of the athlete's work; in other words, the simulator determines how fast a person would move in the real world with such an intensity of work, and accordingly adjusts the mode of changing the "picture" on the screen, providing the most realistic image.
-The main advantage of virtual training is obvious: watching the changing landscapes is much more pleasant and interesting than constantly looking at stationary objects.
+This function requires the presence of a colour display (see "Features"), and quite a large one.
+Such a display shows a “picture” that creates the impression that the athlete is not on a stationary treadmill, but is moving along the street, park path, specialized track, etc.; and some models may even provide the ability to connect a larger screen, such as a TV on the wall in front of the machine.
+At the same time, the speed of virtual movement depends on the intensity of the athlete's work; in other words, the machine determines how fast a person would move in the real world with such an intensity of work, and accordingly adjusts the mode of changing the "picture" on the screen, providing the most realistic image.
+The main advantage of virtual workout is obvious: watching the changing landscapes is much more pleasant and interesting than constantly looking at stationary objects.
 At the same time, it’s not just about positive emotions: additional interest can significantly increase the level of motivation and the overall effectiveness of training.
 Admittedly, this feature comes at a cost.

 — Room temperature.
 Displays the ambient temperature on the treadmill screen.
 This is not a basic function, but it can be useful for comfort: for example, you can determine at what temperature it is most convenient for you to train, and then adjust it accordingly before each session.